-With a background in woodwork, woodlands and music Mervyn is an independent demonstrator, maker and tutor covering over twenty years of research and study.
+Mervyn Mewis has a background in woodwork, woodlands and music.
+He is an independent demonstrator, maker and tutor with over twenty years of research and study.

 Woodland management provides the raw materials that traditional skills and techniques then convert into items of use.
 In particular Mervyn creates chairs from historic designs and a small number of musical instruments.

-He is very keen to involve others and help them to learn and appreciate the potential of native woodlands and the traditional methods which can be used to make aesthetic quality products for themselves.
+He is very keen to involve others and help them to learn and appreciate the potential of native woodlands and the traditional methods used to make aesthetic quality products for themselves.

 Fee & Refreshments

 £200 per person, to include tuition, tools, teas and coffees.
 Please let the Museum know in advance if you have any dietary requirements.
 You can either bring your own packed lunch or the café will be open for lunch.Book course